 Resilience is becoming more important in the face of changing climate patterns and their consequences, especially in mountain destinations.
 But how to go about it?

 Resilience is an “inside out” approach.
 It is starting by yourself and then you can expand it globally.
 Mountain and nature are a good way to learn about resilience and it starts by learning what is humility and gratitude for the beauty of the landscape.

 How important is a hotel’s sustainability performance nowadays for its commercial competitiveness?

 Everybody today is looking for more respect for the environment and people want to experience authenticity.
 So any hotel should walk the talk and create the conditions for their clients to live such experiences.

 Growing greenhouse gas emissions are perhaps the main drawback preventing tourism from becoming more sustainable.
 Which strategies have you implemented at Montagne Alternative to reduce emissions?

-We use solar energy as heating system.
+We use solar energy as the heating system.
 We buy local.
 Wood and stone have been the main raw material for construction.
-We have our own garden, ….
+We have our own garden.

 Which 3 bits of advice could you share with future tourism sustainability leaders and changemakers in terms of how to succeed and make a positive impact?

 - Dare to do your best to be authentic and anticipate the needs of clients.